Canning Ketchup

 - Garlic: Garlic adds a pungent, aromatic flavor to ketchup.

 - Vinegar: Add vinegar to balance the sweetness of the tomatoes and add tanginess to the ketchup.
-White vinegar, apple cider vinegar, or red wine vinegar are all good options.
+White vinegar, apple cider vinegar, or red wine vinegar are good options.

 - Salt: Use as a flavor enhancer for the ketchup.